MJastro95/frb-pulse-finder/README.md

 	python acf_plot.py <outfilename>_<time_of_burst>s_burst.npy.

-which will generate a plot which looks like the following,
+which will generate a plot which looks like the following:
 ![Alt text](images/acf_ex.png)

+The diagnostic plot lists pertinent metadata for the observation, and plots the dynamic spectrum, autocorrelation function, and the signal to noise ratio of the autocorrelation function mean stastistic for the given time and frequency width.